 After disembarking the vessel, we walk through the cruise terminal gates and meet "Daddy Pops", our minivan driver for today.

 After we all climb aboard the minivan, Daddy Pops drives us to the other side of the island where we will begin our kayaking excursion.
 Along the way, we pass by dozens of local merchants selling fruits and vegetables along the side of the road.
-We also pass by the city's fish market.
+We also pass the city's fish market.